Simon Kuper: Early life

-Kuper was born in Uganda of South African parents, and moved to Leiden in the Netherlands as a child, where his father, Adam Kuper, was a lecturer in anthropology at Leiden University.
-He is named for his grandfather—Adam Kuper's father—who was a South African Supreme Court judge assassinated in 1963.
-He has lived in Stanford, California, Berlin and London.
+Kuper was born in Uganda of South African-born parents, and moved to Leiden in the Netherlands as a child, where his father, Adam Kuper, was a professor in anthropology at Leiden University.
+He is named for his paternal grandfather, Simon Meyer Kuper, who was a South African Supreme Court judge assassinated in 1963.

+He has lived in Jamaica, Sweden, Palo Alto, California, Berlin and London.
 He studied History and German at Oxford University, and attended Harvard University as a Kennedy Scholar.
-He now lives in Paris with his family.